-The Human Lens: Origins, Exploration and Preservation
+The Human Journey: Origins, Exploration and Preservation

 In Partnership with National Geographic

 As a species, as communities, and as individuals, we have altered our physical world, with both beneficial and devastating effects.
 From our earliest history, humanity’s movement across the globe—driven by survival and curiosity—has impacted our environment.
 With such exploration also comes a greater understanding of our relationship to the planet.
 From the depths of the ocean to the plains of Africa, humans are searching for ways to make positive change and help protect the ecosystems and species that contribute to our essential biodiversity on Earth.
-During this week, in partnership with National Geographic and a renowned team of explorers and scientists, we look at our past, present and future impact on the planet.
+During this week, in partnership with National Geographic and a renowned team of explorers, scientists and journalists, we look at our past, present and future impact on the planet.